 If you are a pennysaver and your spouse is an aggressive investor you may want to sit down and talk about it.
 During retirement, it is important to be on the same page on every financial aspect.

 The Fix: If the disagreement persists, hire an objective third party to provide you with financial advice.
-As a matter of fact, according to recent surveys, 44% of retired couples rely on financial advisors while 34% prefer to handle it on their own.

 Click here to schedule an appointment with Engaging Women in Wealth to start creating your customized financial plan now!